evandor/skysail-wiki/how_to_create_a_new_bundle.md

 ### Creating the project

-In eclipse, in the package explorer, right-click and choose "New" > "Bndtools OSGi Project".
-Leave the defaults, name it "skysail.server.app.music".
-On the next page, select "Empty Project" as
+In eclipse, in the package explorer, right-click and choose *New* > *Bndtools OSGi Project*.
+Leave the defaults, name it *skysail.server.app.music*.
+On the next page, select *Empty Project* as Project Template.
-Project Template.
 Click finish.